 - Quality control varies

-Surveying celiac forums, support groups, and patient advocacy sites reveals a practical consensus:
+Surveying celiac forums, support groups, and patient advocacy sites:

-- Many celiac patients drink any distilled vodka without problems
+- Some celiac patients drink distilled grain vodka without acute symptoms

-- Some celiac patients react to wheat-based vodka and switch to alternatives
+- Many celiac patients react to wheat-based vodka and switch to alternatives

-- Most celiac organizations say distilled spirits are safe (with caveats)
+- Most celiac organizations say distilled spirits are gluten-free (with caveats)

 FDA and Labeling Rules